lyngon/redgrease/docs/source/intro.rst

 When the Redis Gears module is loaded onto the Redis engines, the Redis engine command set is extended with new commands to register, distribute, manage and run so called :ref:`Gear Functions <intro_gear_functions>`, written in Python, across across the shards of the Redis database.

 Client applications can define and submit such Python Gear Functions, either to run immedeately as 'batch jobs', or to be registered to be triggered on events, such as Redis keyspace changes, stream writes or external triggers.
-The Redis Gears module handles all the complexities of distribution, cooridnation, scheduling and execution of the Gear Functions.
+The Redis Gears module handles all the complexities of distribution, coordination, scheduling, execution and result collection and aggregation, of the Gear Functions.

 .. figure:: ../images/Gear_Function6_white.png
     :width: 512